 “Consumers increasingly prefer products with designs that incorporate Chinese elements.
 This was also an important factor and step for the brand’s growth.”

 To the media and the public, China Li-Ning has been synonymous with the rise of China-chic and Chinese fashion trends in the past few years.
-However, Ning emphasises his unwavering belief that the DNA of the Li-Ning brand is sport, not fashion.
+However, Ning emphasizes his unwavering belief that the DNA of the Li-Ning brand is sport, not fashion.

 “Li-Ning is not a fashion brand.
 It has always been a professional sports brand that carries the genes of an athlete.
 I created this brand because of my sporting career experience; it embodies my understanding and passion for sports.
 Even if we produce items for sports lifestyle, we are still putting ‘sports’ before ‘lifestyle’,” he says.

 Ning was selected to join the Guangxi gymnastics team in 1971, aged just eight years old.
-He says he liked doing somersaults, never felt like gymnastics was hard work and says he was so mischievous as a child that he was afraid he wouldn’t be allowed to practise gymnastics.
+He says he liked doing somersaults, never felt like gymnastics was hard work and says he was so mischievous as a child that he was afraid he wouldn’t be allowed to practice gymnastics.

 After retiring from the sport at the age of 26, rather than becoming a civil servant or a celebrity as other retired athletes might do, Ning chose to enter the business world instead.
 “Life planning is not easy, it’s mostly random, and going into business as an athlete after retirement was also quite random,” he says with a laugh.